 Support from base plate only with 70 deg overhang setting.

 The homemade BLTouch is called the BFPTouch.
 This is an auto bed level sensing device that will send the bed level measurements to your printer.

 - It can be used on all bed surfaces.

 - It is not sensitive to temperature changes.

-- What you see is what you get during the working and setup.
+- What you see is what you get during the setup.

 I like the Ender BLTouch – but the real thing is too expensive for my tastes and the clones are not that reliable and not so cheap as well.